What can you expect from your concrete slab foundation repair in Dallas?

 Windows and Doors May Stick

-As the foundation fell, the slab curved, and with it the walls curved or warped.
-Doors and windows in a curved / warped wall may not stick until the foundation is underpinned and lifted.
+As the foundation fell, the slab curved, and the walls curved or warped with it.
+Doors and windows in a curved/warped wall may not stick until the foundation is underpinned and lifted.
 The fix for this is carpentry.

 Interior and Exterior Cracks may not Close